 Step 1: Create the Product/Service What is your product?
 Describe it!
 Also, go into detail WHY this is the good or service you picked?
+Answers will vary based on your product!
+I am so excited to read about your ideas!
 Name the good/service?
 Pick a company or product name!
+Answers will vary based on your product.
 Step 2: Consumption Who is your target audience.
 For example, if I am selling airpods I am going to try to target people ages 12-30 on average.
 Now ANYONE can buy your good/service, but think about your audience!
 And why did you choose your target audience?
+Answers will vary based on your product.
 Step 3: Price What price would you charge for your good/service?
+Answers will vary based on your product. · -